 - The first is by jumping on a snorkel tour to Hulopoʻe Bay.
 There’s a reef there just off the coast, and snorkel boats from Maui cruise over there often and anchor up (check out the offerings from Sail Trilogy, Sea Maui, Pacific Whale Foundation, etc).

-- The second is to take the Maui-Lānaʻi ferry ($60 roundtrip).
-It leaves from Lāhainā and arrives at Hulopoʻe Bay, where there is a beach park, walking paths along the cliffs, and ocean/reef access.
+- The second is to take the Maui-Lānaʻi ferry.
+It now departs from Māʻalaea Harbor, not Lahaina Harbor (the operator moved its Maui-side terminal after the 2023 wildfire), and arrives at Hulopoʻe Bay, where there is a beach park, walking paths along the cliffs, and ocean/reef access.
+Each one-way leg runs about $66 adult (FareHarbor books the outbound and return as separate legs, so budget roughly $132 round trip).
 You can head over in the morning, spend the day, and come back in the late afternoon for a really unique day trip.
-Bring your snorkel gear and lunch!
+Bring your snorkel gear and lunch.

-Have a look at our dedicated overview of Lānaʻi to learn more its recent history, where to stay and eat, and what to do.
+Have a look at our dedicated overview of Lānaʻi to learn more about its recent history, where to stay and eat, and what to do.

 Spend the day at Makena Beach